SystemsApproach/book/congestion/trend.rst

 This is effectively what cloud providers do with the private backbones they build to interconnect their datacenters.
-For example, Google has publicly described their private WAN, called B4, which is built entirely using white-box switches and SDN.
+For example, Google has publicly described their private WAN, called B4, which is built entirely using bare-metal switches and SDN.
 B4 does not add/drop wavelengths to adjust inter-node bandwidth—it dynamically builds end-to-end tunnels using a technique called *Equal-Cost Multipath* (ECMP), an alternative to CSPF introduced in :ref:`Section 4.4 <4.4 Multiprotocol Label